SamS-Uol/ASP-2D-Platformer/README.md

 - various other help articles from stack overflow and youtube

-## To view the project:
+## To view the project from anywhere:

-Clone or download the repository https://github.com/tzahiuol/agile-software-projects/tree/gh-pages.
-This contains only the build files -index.js, and phaser.min.js, bundle.min.js (build file), as well as a folder containing all of the assets and a scripts folder containing phaser.min.js
+Go to https://tzahiuol.github.io/agile-software-projects/ to view and access it directly.
+This is loaded from the gh-pages branch that contains only the build files.

 ## To edit the project: